The How and Why of Installing WordPress on Your Own Computer

 The Bitnami for XAMPP screen

-• You can sit back now while XAMPP is installed.
+• Now, sit back while XAMPP installs.

 • When the installation is complete, click Finish to start the control panel.